phax/ph-jaxb-plugin/README.md

 # ph-jaxb22-plugin

 JAXB 2.2 plugin that adds some commonly needed functionality.
+The current version 2.2.11.* is linked against JAXB 2.2.11.
 The version 2.2.7 is linked against JAXB 2.2.7.

-The current version 2.2.11.6 is linked against JAXB 2.2.11.
+This project is licensed under the Apache 2 license.

 # News and noteworthy